Frogs (film)

 Frogs is a 1972 American horror film directed by George McCowan.
-The film falls into the "eco-horror" category, telling the story of an upper-class U.S. Southern family who are victimized by several different animal species, including snakes, birds, lizards, and butterflies.
+The film falls into the "eco-horror" category, telling the story of a wildlife photographer who meets an upper-class U.S. Southern family who are victimized by several different animal species, including snakes, birds, leeches, lizards, and butterflies.
 The movie suggests nature may be justified in exacting revenge on this family because of its patriarch's abuse of the local ecology.
-The film was theatrically released on March 10, 1972.
+The film was theatrically released on March 23, 1972.

 Plot

 Wildlife photographer Pickett Smith is taking photographs of the local flora and fauna as he canoes through a swamp surrounding the island mansion estate of the wealthy and influential Crockett family.
-Through the swamp are numerous indicators of pollution, which Pickett believes are connected to pesticide use on the island plantation.
-After Clint Crockett accidentally tips over his canoe, he and his sister, Karen escort Smith to a mansion where he meets the entire family.
-The family's grouchy, wheelchair-using patriarch Jason intends spending the next day enjoying both the Fourth of July and his birthday celebrations uninterrupted.
-Pickett tries to call out with his phone, but it is now dead.
-Then, Jason sends a man named Grover to get rid of man-eating frogs.
-Pickett later discovers Grover's corpse covered in snake bites in a nearby swamp not far from Jason's house.
+Through the swamp are numerous indicators of pollution, which Smith believes are connected to pesticide use on the island plantation.
+After Clint Crockett accidentally tips over Smith's canoe while hot-rodding in his speedboat, he and his sister, Karen, escort Smith to a mansion where he meets the entire family.
+The family's grouchy, wheelchair-using patriarch, Jason, intends to spend the next day enjoying both the Fourth of July and his birthday celebrations uninterrupted.
+Smith tries to call out with the household phone, but it is now dead.
+Then, Jason sends Grover to eliminate the overpopulating frogs.
+Smith later discovers Grover's corpse covered in snake bites in a nearby swamp not far from Jason's house.
 Jason orders him not to mention it to anyone else.

-Early next morning, Michael Martindale sets out to check on a downed power line.
-He accidentally shoots himself in the calf and is rendered immobile by strange white moss hanging down from the trees.
-Tarantulas descend from branches and bites him.
+Early the next morning, Jason's grandson, Michael Martindale, sets out to check on a downed power line.
+Distracted by an impromptu hunting session, he accidentally shoots himself in the calf and is rendered immobile by strange Spanish moss, which comes to life and strangles him.
+Tarantulas descend from branches and bite him to death.

-Back at Jason's house, Jason's daughter Iris Martindale sends her son, Ken, into a greenhouse to collect white daisies for a centerpiece.
-As he gathers the flowers, dozens of tokay geckos and tegus enter behind him.
-The lizards swarm over the shelves, knocking over numerous jars of poisonous chemicals, and the resulting toxic gas asphyxiates him.
-Seeing the danger posed by zoo animals, Pickett suggests that everyone leave the island, but Jason is adamant that nothing will ruin his birthday.
+Back at Jason's house, Jason's daughter and Michael's mother, Iris, sends her other son, Ken, into a greenhouse to collect white daisies for a centerpiece.
+As he gathers the flowers, dozens of tokay gecko and tegu enter and knock over poison, whose toxic gas asphyxiates Michael.
+Seeing the danger posed by the animals, Smith suggests that everyone leave the island, but Jason is adamant that nothing will ruin his birthday.